Hollywood Black Friday: Aftermath

 After meetings between IATSE and representatives of the studios in early September 1946 had guaranteed IATSE workers to fill the positions of existing CSU employees, the studios came up with a plan to force CSU out of the studios once and for all.
-On September 23, the studios reassigned all the CSU members from construction supervisors, foremen and maintenance men to work as journeymen carpenters on "hot set," a position in which many of the men had not worked many years; the violation of their job descriptions was a cause for a union grievance.
+On September 23, the studios reassigned all the CSU members from construction supervisors, foremen, and maintenance men to work as journeymen carpenters on "hot set," a position in which many of the men had not worked many years.
+The violation of their job descriptions was a cause for a union grievance.

-The men protested and refused and so were given preprepared paychecks for their time and effectively sent home and then locked out.
+The men protested and refused and so were given pre-prepared paychecks for their time and effectively sent home and then locked out.
 The pickets went back up, and the CSU was forced to assume the crushing burden of another strike.

-Despite a walkout by members of IATSE 683 film laboratory technicians in solidarity with CSU, open fighting between CSU members and studio security forces and a vote by the Screen Actors Guild to effectively turn their back on CSU hampered the CSU's efforts.
-The CSU would never recover from the strike, which had lasted some 13 months before it voted to permit long-unemployed, impoverished members and supporters to cross the picket line and return to work.
+Despite a walkout by members of IATSE 683 film laboratory technicians in solidarity with CSU, open fighting between CSU members and studio security forces and a vote by the Screen Actors Guild that effectively turned its back on CSU hampered the CSU's efforts.
+The CSU would never recover from the strike, which had lasted some 13 months before it voted to permit long-unemployed, impoverished members, and supporters to cross the picket line and return to work.
 The CIO also came to the aid of the struggling CSU members and assisted them in finding jobs in other CIO industries.

-The disorder in Hollywood helped prompt the Taft-Hartley Act, which was passed by the help of the studios' lobbying and by accusations of Herb Sorrell's (the leader of the CSU during the strike) alleged Communist Party membership, which prompted Sorrell and CSU's slow descent into obscurity.
+The disorder in Hollywood helped prompt the Taft-Hartley Act, which was passed by the help of the studios' lobbying and by accusations of the alleged Communist Party membership of Herb Sorrell, the leader of the CSU during the strike, which prompted Sorrell and the CSU to descend slowly into obscurity.

-Thomas Pynchon later would use some of the events as backstory in his novel Vineland.
+Thomas Pynchon would later use some of the events as backstory in his novel Vineland.